davidkel/fabric-chaos-testing/README.md

 (TODO: Is there are way to return it to an implicit majority policy ?)

 # To change Endorsement policy
 - ./network.sh changeCCEndorsement -ccn basic -ccs 2

 # To add new Org to the channel
 In fabric-network/docker-based-syschannel/addOrg4
 - ./addOrg4.sh up
 To deploy chaincode to new org
-- ./addOrg4.sh deployCC
+- ./addOrg4.sh deployCC -ccn basic -ccp ../../chaincode/node -ccl typescript

 ## bring up the client